Marcelo Villaça

 Marcelo Villaça Casares (born 14 December 1994) is a Spanish footballer who plays for Segunda Federación club Xerez Deportivo mainly as a left back.

 Club career

-Born in Jerez de la Frontera, Cádiz, Andalusia, Marcelo graduated from Xerez CD's youth system, and made his senior debuts with the reserves in the 2012–13 campaign in the Tercera División.
+Born in Jerez de la Frontera, Cádiz, Andalusia, Marcelo graduated from Xerez CD's youth system, and made his senior debut with the reserves in the 2012–13 campaign in the Tercera División.
 On 30 March 2013 he played his first match as a professional, coming on as a second half substitute in a 0–4 away defeat against CD Lugo in the Segunda División.

 Marcelo appeared in three further matches for the Andalusians, which were relegated after finishing dead last.
 On 16 August 2013 he moved to Levante UD, being assigned to the B-team in the Segunda División B.

 On 12 January 2015 Marcelo rescinded his link with the Granotes, and signed for CF Pobla de Mafumet a day after.
 On 17 July 2016 he moved to third-tier club Atlético Sanluqueño CF.